Student Handbook

 Possession of a cellular telephone or other ECD (electronic communication device) by a student is considered to be a privilege, which may be forfeited by any student who fails to abide by the terms of this policy, or otherwise engages in misuse of the device so as to violate school rules, board policy or law.
 Violations may result in disciplinary action under student discipline policies (as outlined in the SHHS discipline matrix).

 Pertinent to Smoky Hill: Students must power off their cell phones and place them in an assigned phone pocket upon arriving to class.
 The phone must remain in that location for the duration of the period.
 Students can retrieve their phones after class has ended.
 Students are prohibited from using non-cell phone electronic communication devices during scheduled class time.
 This includes, but is not limited to, smartwatches, tablets, and gaming devices.
 District-issued computers will only be used for academic purposes during scheduled class time.
 Students are permitted to use their cell phones and other electronic communication devices before school, between classes, during lunch, during their study period, and after school.
-On the first day of school, August 14, 2024, students will be provided with additional information on how to properly store their cell phones during class.
+On the first day of school, August 13, 2025, students will be provided with additional information on how to properly store their cell phones during class.

 Students who violate the policy will receive the following consequences:

-● Every infraction after the fourth will result in a one-day out-of-school suspension.
 We recognize that cell phones are important communication devices, and parents may want to contact their children during scheduled class time.
 We ask that parents contact their children during non-academic times and contact the Main Office at 720-886-5441 in case of an emergency.

 District-Issued Devices: It is the expectation that all students will have their district-issued computer and charger for class each day to access electronic educational materials.
 Cell phones can only be used for academic purposes specifically directed by the teacher.